-Out of all learners in the 2014-15 Occupational Cohort who took a technical skill or end-of-program assessment up to one year after college exit, 91% passed the assessment and/or earned an industry-recognized credential.
+Of all learners in NPC's 2014-15 Occupational Cohort who took a technical skill or end-of-program assessment up to one year after college exit, 90% passed the assessment and/or earned an industry-recognized credential.
 Examples of occupational programs leading to industry-recognized credentials include nursing, EMT, construction, solar technologies, and fire science.